libeks/go-scene-renderer/README.md

 - Add the ability to move the camera around a static scene (or move the scene around that camera consistently)
   - Requires the ability to translate from a vector to Rotation angles in the three coordinates
 - Add pixel size to rendering, to allow for primitives like point and line, etc
+- Do I have my coordinates all wrong?
+They don't follow the RHR, since Z goes positive into the scene.
+It should be negative
+  - I guess my coordinates are Left Handed.
+How embarrassing!

 ## Ideas from Insta: